Detox/core/readme.md

 Major open issues in the order from more important to less important (the order is not strict):
 * Document overall system design and write specification for implementers
 * Improve performance (looks like [node-webrtc](https://github.com/js-platform/node-webrtc) is holding us on backend, but more testing is needed, also zlib compression with dictionary would be nice for DHT traffic)
-* Nodes selection for anonymous routing (consider Brahms for DHT re-implementation)
+* Nodes selection for anonymous routing (will likely require DHT re-implementation)
 * Make AEZ implementation secure (timings attacks in particular)
 * Conduct security audit for Ronion
 * Conduct security audit of a project as the whole